justdinhnq/clustering_algorithms/README.md

 **Desired Characteristics**:

-- Compactness:
+- Compactness: The clusters are expected to be tight and well-defined around a central point (centroid)
-- Similar Cluster Size:
+- Similar Cluster Size: Ideally, clusters should have similar sizes
-- Spherical Shape:
+- Spherical Shape: Centroid-based methods often assume clusters to be spherical, which influences the desired shape of the clusters.

 **Pros and Cons**: